leolas95/linux-insides/Arranque/linux-bootstrap-2.md

 Un segmento puede ser de alguno de los siguientes tipos:
 =======
-Don't worry, I know it looks a little scary after real mode, but it's easy.
-For example LIMIT 15:0 means that bit 0-15 of the Descriptor contain the value for the limit.
-The rest of it is in LIMIT 19:16.
-So, the size of Limit is 0-19 i.e 20-bits.
-Let's take a closer look at it:
->>>>>>> upstream/master:Booting/linux-bootstrap-2.md

 ```
 |           Tipo de campo     | Tipo del descriptor   | Descripción